aleph-fbk/aleph-fbk.github.io/_events/TAC2024/index.md

 # Program

 The program will be defined and made available after the notification to authors.
-Until then, the workshop is structured as follows
+The structure of the workshop is as follows:

 <!-- All times are in <a href="https://time.is/en/CEST" target="_blank">Central European Summer Time (CEST)</a>.
 The program is tentative and may be subject to changes. -->